RollinsE/squirrel-scanner/README.md

 Squirrel Scanner provides tools to:

 - download public Roboflow object-detection datasets;
-- merge several YOLO-style datasets into one consistent class list;
+- merge different datasets into one consistent class list;
 - train one or more Ultralytics detection models;
 - continue interrupted training runs;
 - scan wildlife video folders with a trained detector;
-- save logs, metrics, weights, and scan outputs in organised run folders;
+- save logs, metrics, weights, and scan outputs in run folders;
 - provide a simple desktop interface for users who only need to scan videos.

 The main classes currently used by the project are: